davemcfadden/STEM_Application/README.md

 Simple C#/Windows form application to be used for education purposes only.

-Aim to help explain some basic programming concepts such as loops, arrays, dictionaries and maps.
+Final goal is to help demonstrate basic programming concepts such as loops, arrays, dictionaries and maps.

 Dave.